janaipakos/janaipakos.github.io/_posts/2016-01-22-Avoid-Redundancy-in-Django.md

 The above code will bring in the css from the base file and include a custom stylesheet.
 No overriding or duplication.

 This is a pretty easy fix to project redundancy.
-It came from the awesome book *Two Scoops of Django*.
+It came from the awesome book [*Two Scoops of Django*](https://www.twoscoopspress.com/products/two-scoops-of-django-1-8) (Daniel Roy Greenfeld, Audrey Roy Greenfeld, 2015).